buildtesters/buildtest/docs/contributing/code_contribution_guide.rst

     [sphinx_fix 85d9d42c] fix issue with rendering bullet points in sphinx.
 This is solved by downgrading docutils to version 0.16.
      2 files changed, 5 insertions(+)

-Please make sure you run ``pip install -r docs/requirements.txt`` to get the development dependencies that includes isort.

 If you want to run isort, you can use the `-c` and `--diff` option to check and see diff between files.
 For instance in example below we see isort reports changes to ``import`` statement